juliemoynat/contact-form-7/README-a11y-fixes.md

 	git fetch upstream

 	# Rewrite your master branch so that any commits of yours that
-	# aren't already in upstream/master are replayed on top of that
+	# aren’t already in upstream/master are replayed on top of that
 	# other branch:

 	git rebase upstream/master